kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 Phase 2 (After v1.26):
 1. Create a new volume group by querying a label on existing persistent volume claims and adding them to the volume group.
 2. Create a new volume group from an existing group snapshot or another volume group in one step.
 Design details will be added in a future KEP.

-2. Non-goal: Create a new empty group and in the same time create new empty PVCs and add to the new group.
+Non-goal: Create a new empty group and in the same time create new empty PVCs and add to the new group.

+### Delete VolumeGroup and PVC

+Deleting a volume group will delete the volume group along with all the PVCs in the group.

+An individual PVC needs to be removed from the group first before it can be deleted.
+A finalizer or webhook will be added that prevents an individual PVC in a group from being deleted.

 ### Modify VolumeGroup